7 Best Renters Insurance Companies in Iowa 2025

 What Factors Affect the Rates of Renters Insurance?

-We have done our best to provide average costs for each insurance company on our list, but you should know that there are four factors that can impact how much your renters insurance costs.
+We have done our best to provide average costs for each insurance company on our list, but you should know that four factors can impact how much your renters insurance costs.

 • Coverage limits.
-You should estimate the total cost to replace your belongings and choose a limit that will protect you; choosing a higher limit will add to your cost.
+You should estimate the total cost to replace your belongings and choose a limit to protect you; a higher limit will add to your cost.

 • Deductible.
 Your deductible is the amount you will pay out of pocket before your insurance company reimburses you; a policy with a low deductible will cost more than one with a high deductible.